There are about 180 pyramids currently known in Egypt, most of them were built in the Old Kingdom,

 meters underground

-Meidum is a tower shaped structure some sixty-five meters from the 4th Dynasty,
+The Meidum pyramid is a tower shaped structure some sixty-five meters from the 4th Dynasty,

 the completion of the Pyramid.